CanDIG/candigv2-ingest/README.md

 * A valid user for CanDIGv2 that has site administration credentials.
 * List of users that will have access to this dataset.
 * Clinical data, saved as either an Excel file or as a set of csv files.
-* Genomic data files in vcf, bam or cram format with paired index files for each.
+* Locations of Genomic data files in vcf, bam or cram format with paired index files for each.
-* File map of genomic files in a csv file, linking genomic sample IDs to the clinical samples.
+* File map of genomic files in a csv or json file, linking genomic sample IDs to the clinical samples.
 * (if needed) Credentials for s3 endpoints: url, access ID, secret key.
 * Reference genome used for the variant files.
 * Manifest and mappings for [`clinical_ETL_code`](https://github.com/CanDIG/clinical_ETL_code) conversion.